-Based upon our experience, the estimated 2016 compensation levels for Home's employees, in aggregate, are appropriate and consistent with general market practices and insurance companies in liquidation.
+Overall, and based on the analysis described herein, the estimated 2017 compensation levels for Home's employees, in aggregate, are appropriate and consistent with general market practices and insurance companies in liquidation.
 We suggest that the Liquidator evaluate each incumbent individually relative to their indicated market compensation level to determine the appropriateness of individual variation from market.

-The individual plan designs and mechanics that Home has employed over the last 121⁄2 years are based upon commonly accepted compensation practices for insurance companies in liquidation.
-Overall, the levels of pay provided by the individual incentive plans, as well as the overall total compensation, represent market competitive compensation levels.

-In addition, turnover does not appear to be a present risk within the organization.
+Further, Homes' individual plan designs and mechanics that it has employed over the years are based upon commonly accepted compensation practices for insurance companies in liquidation and turnover does not appear to be a present risk within the organization.